 “Doesn’t beer taste better in a bar?
 Or when you’re listening to your favorite song?”

-The present study was designed to quantify a music listening ‘space’ that captures perceptual and cognitive dimensions for the sake of investigating cross-modal sensory mapping between beer drinking and music listening.
+The present study was designed to quantify a music listening ‘space’ that captures objective cognitive dimensions for the sake of investigating cross-modal sensory mapping between beer drinking and music listening.
 It also addresses other questions: 1) Are there differences in how people from different countries — and by extension musical cultures — perceive and describe music?
-Also, what parallels exist between qualitative and quantitative descriptions of music?
+And2) what parallels exist between qualitative and quantitative descriptions of music?

 For the present study, we have defined 1) perceptual dimensions as quantitative musical qualities, such as tempo, range, and meter and 2) cognitive dimensions as qualitative descriptions of music, such as ‘dark,’ ‘warm,’ and ‘round.’
 These cognitive/qualitative dimensions are similar to the commonly investigated affective or emotional dimensions, but do not specifically assess affective quality.
 We designed three experiments to quantify individual and combined spaces for these concepts, using separate surveys.
 The first experiment included highly trained musicians and featured a simple